DJSng-Toolkit/the-library/README.md

 >
 > You should only need a software of this kind if you want to access one of your devices from another device, or you need to perform tech tasks over the internet that need some help from a nerd.

+Software that allows you to access a device from another device.

 | Name | Author | Notes |
 | --- | --- | --- |
 | [✨ Aspia](https://aspia.org/) | Dmitry Chapyshev | Really cool alternative for TeamViewer.
 Mac OS and Linux have limited support and are missing features that Windows user have (Mac and Linux users can only connect, Windows users can also host).
 Requires some technical knowledge.
 You may need to port forward to connect outside of LAN (i.e: connections outside your house). |